 Intersection bike lane markings indicate the intended path of cyclists and guide cyclists on a direct path through long intersections.
 The intersection markings will:

-- Raise awareness for both bicyclists and motorists to potential turning conflict areas.
+- Raised awareness for both bicyclists and motorists to potential turning conflict areas.

-- Reinforce that through bicyclists have priority over turning vehicles or vehicles entering the roadway from cross streets.
+- Reinforced that through bicyclists have priority over turning vehicles or vehicles entering the roadway from cross streets.